cap-js/docs/guides/deployment/microservices.md

  * folders, committed directly to the root project
  * git submodules

-Links between the projects are established using npm dependencies.
+Links between the projects are established using NPM dependencies.
 Since the root project defines workspaces, these dependencies are also found locally without the need for publishing or linking.
-When one of the projects is cloned in isolation, it is still possible to fetch dependencies to other modules via the npm registry.
+When one of the projects is cloned in isolation, it is still possible to fetch dependencies to other modules via the NPM registry.

 :::